MarcelWinterot/nano-keras/README.md

 ## Special thanks

-### I'd like to thank my teacher, [Mateusz Kozlowski](https://github.com/mattkozlowski/), who inspired me to start working on this project and kept me motivated to finish this

-### Everyone who showed support for me in real life and on LinkedIn
+### I'd like to thank my teacher, [Mateusz Kozlowski](https://github.com/mattkozlowski/), who inspired me to start working on this project and kept me motivated to finish this and evryone who showed support for me

 ### Without you this project would've never come to life